raphievila/pinned-image/ReadMe.md

 ## Summary

-`PinnedImage` purpose is to create a more friendly responisive image mapping simulating a pinned map mechanism, but with any image.
+`PinnedImage` purpose is to create a more friendly and responisive image mapping simulating a pinned map mechanism but with any image.
 My main goal is to add functionalities and capabilities, but for now, will do basic functionalities.

-I'm still debating if should implement JavaScript for interaction and animation, for the moment, all animations will be handle for Cascade Stylesheet methods and rules, and interactions through JavaScript.
+I'm still debating if should implement JavaScript for interaction and animation, for the moment, all animations will be handle using Cascade Stylesheet methods and rules, and interactions through JavaScript.

 If JavaScript is disable a legend will be added under the **`.pinned-container`** DOM division.
-My suggestion would be for you to set the container inside a container you can control and won't break your template's look when on mobile between the, legend will be posted between a `noscript` tag.
+My suggestion would be for you to set the container inside a container you can control and won't break your template's look specially when on mobile, legend will be posted between a `noscript` tag unless it is forced to show up always.

 ```html
 <div id="myPinnedImage" class="pinned-container">...</div>